dolthub/docs/packages/doltgres/content/sql/server/branch-permissions.md

 All users may read any branch.
 The branch permissions tables primarily affect modification.
-When a user (connected via a client to a Dolt instance running as a server) attempts any operation that may modify either the branch or its contents (tables, staged work, etc.), then the first system table, `dolt_branch_control`, is invoked.
+When a user (connected via a client to a Doltgres instance running as a server) attempts any operation that may modify either the branch or its contents (tables, staged work, etc.), then the first system table, `dolt_branch_control`, is invoked.

 To find all matching entries, we start with the global set of all entries.
 We first match against the database, which (hopefully) reduces the set of entries.